 - Curve - The curve assigned to the tank for an EPS.
 The curve may contain any number of data points, but the more points the better the curve will be represented.
-When a Tank selected is the active element in the Model Explorer - Attribute Tab window to quickly open the Curve Editor, the user can double click on the word "Curve" in the Modeling section to quickly open the Curve Editor.
-Then select the Curve option drop down box and choose the representative multi-point curve.
+When a Tank selected is the active element in the Model Explorer - Attribute Tab window to quickly open the Curve Editor, you can can double click on the word "Curve" in the Modeling section to quickly open the Curve Editor.
+Then select the Curve option drop-down box and choose the representative multi-point curve.
 Refer to the Curve section of the help file to learn more about a Volume Vs Depth curve.

 Graphic Selection - To select a Tank node for data edit do one of the following: